dyllandry/love-machine/README.md

 # Love Machine

-Automatically send unique messages to someone special. 💘
+Automatically send heartfelt text messages to someone special. 💘

+**How it works**: A Python AWS Lambda action triggers every day, picks a message from a DynamoDB table of unique compliments, sends it as a text message using the Twilio api, then moves the message into another DynamoDB table of messages that have been used.

 ## Deployment

+1. `.env` - Copy .env.example to .env & fill with your values.
-1. `./package.sh`
+1. `./package.sh` - Packages project for upload to AWS Lambda.
-1. `./deploy.sh`
+1. `./deploy.sh` - Deploys package to AWS Lambda.

 ## Todo